- Created in Obstetrics

 Giving birth is a beautiful, natural process, but it can also take quite a toll on your body.
 Thankfully, there are plenty of tips and products out there designed to make your recovery easier.
 Here is what nurses and experienced moms everywhere recommend.

 Find out if your hospital offers special ice packs to new mothers, and if they don't, make your own.
 They are bulky, but they will help.
 Dermoplast pain spray helps immensely too.
 Line your sanitary napkin with a witch hazel pad to ease the itchiness of any stitches.
-Recline or lay down rather than sitting straight up.
-It is normal to feel contraction, similar in pain to menstrual cramps, after birth.
+Recline or lay down rather than sit straight up.
+It is normal to feel contractions, similar in pain to menstrual cramps, after birth.
 These tend to worsen with every successive pregnancy.

 For the Bleeding

 You will bleed for several weeks after birth.
 Either wear the underwear the hospital provides or your own underwear you don't care about with a giant pad.
 Some women opt for adult diapers.
 Your bleeding should gradually slow and turn from bright red to brown.
 Call your doctor right away if you soak a pad within an hour, you pass clots larger than a golf ball or your vaginal discharge smells foul.